Health and Human Performance

 Foundations of Sport and Recreation Management.
 An introductory course that includes the history, philosophy, principles, issues, challenges and opportunities in the sport and recreation industry, both in the private and public sectors.

-HHPS 110 - Principles of Leadership in Sport & Recreation
+HHPS 110 - Introduction to Sport Analytics in Sport Management

 Hours: 3